Acetaminophen Toxicity

 However, rises in ALT tend to be late events, which may limit the usefulness of this strategy in less severe overdoses.[29]

-Prothrombin time (PT) and international normalized ratio (INR) should be measured and followed closely, as indicators of impaired hepatic synthetic function in the setting of hepatic dysfunction and developing liver failure.
+Prothrombin time (PT) and international normalized ratio (INR) should be measured and followed closely, as indicators of impaired hepatic synthetic function in the setting of liver dysfunction and developing liver failure.
 Abnormalities in these laboratory components are also predictors of mortality.
 Obtain a blood type and cross-match in the event of coagulopathy and active bleeding, requiring blood product transfusion.

 Obtain serum glucose concentration to assess hypoglycemia as the result of impaired hepatic gluconeogenesis.